Use output_schema when you want TinyFish to return the final run result in a predictable JSON shape.

 |---|

-| Top-level shape | Must be a JSON object |
+| Top-level shape | Must be a JSON object.
+If type is present, it must be object |

 | Size limit | Serialized schema must be 64KB or smaller |